dmahugh/dougerino/README.md

 Returns byte size for a specified filename.
 (Wrapper around os.stat().st_size.)

+## github_allpages

+Retrieves data from the GitHub V3 REST API, and handles pagination so that all instances of the requested entity type are returned in a single list of dictionaries.

 ## github_pagination

 This function parses the 'link' HTTP header returned by the GitHub V3 REST API,